reframe-hpc/reframe/docs/tutorial_fixtures.rst

 There is nothing special to this test -- it is just an ordinary test -- except that we force it to execute locally by setting its :attr:`~reframe.core.pipeline.RegressionTest.local` variable.
 The reason for that is that a fixture at session scope can execute with any partition/environment combination, so ReFrame could have to spawn a job in case it has chosen a remote partition to launch this fixture on.
-For this reason, we simply force it execute locally regardless of the chosen partition.
+For this reason, we simply force it to execute locally regardless of the chosen partition.

 It is now time to run the new tests, but let us first list them: